Anatomy of a Facebook Ad for Auto Dealers

 Note that using a CTA will limit the amount of characters you can use in your image headline and description, so if you include one, make sure your text doesn’t get cut off.

 7. Engagement Buttons

 At the very bottom of your ad, you’ll see a few engagement buttons — namely “Like,” “Comment,” and “Share.”
 (Yes, this includes all the new Facebook reaction buttons that were introduced this week.)

 Although you don’t have much control over these, it’s important to keep an eye on them as your ad runs.
 If you see a negative comment, for instance, you can hide it so that only the commenter and their friends will see the comment.
 If someone shares your ad, you can thank them on their link.

 Something to keep in mind: if you ever update your ad, all the social engagement you’ve gotten will be removed.
 So update carefully!

 Think you’ve got a good grasp on what makes up Facebook ads for auto dealers?
 Ready to take the next step in Facebook advertising?

-Your timing is excellent, because we’ve got a webinar series on Facebook ads that’s perfect for dealers like you.
-In this four-part series, our own Scott Meyer will teach you how to create automotive Facebook ads that convert, starting with the basics and moving to more advanced techniques.
+Your timing is excellent, because 9 Clouds Live, Season 1 is all about Facebook.
+Learn the ins-and-outs with our own Scott Meyer.
+He’ll teach you how to create automotive Facebook ads that convert, starting with the basics and moving to more advanced techniques.

 The best part?
 It’s all free!